Este portal utiliza "cookies". Se quiser saber mais sobre cookies, quais as suas finalidades e como geri‑los, consulte a nossa Política de privacidade

 Monitoring and funding

-The implementation of the Plan will be supported by continuous monitoring mechanisms, with biannual assessments of progress against the defined targets.
-Funding will be primarily ensured through European funds, with execution dependent on budgetary availability.
+The implementation of the Plan will be supported by continuous monitoring mechanisms and biannual assessments of progress against the defined targets.
+Funding will primarily be provided through European funds, subject to budgetary availability.

 Outros pontos de interesse